munizart/munizart.github.io/_posts/2018-10-11-introducing-idle-comp.md

 import IdleComp from 'idle-comp'

 const idleModal = IdleComp
-  .of(undefined) // initial value, in this example anything will do, so we pass nothing .map(registerModalComponent)
+  .of(undefined) // initial value, in this example we pass nothing as next function doesn't require an arguments .map(registerModalComponent)
 ```